hangnt88/JavaScript_Basic/README.md

 2. How to use?
 Just run the index.html file then you will see the result of my project.

-3. My final project includes:
+3. My final project contains:

  - style.css
  - jQuery.js